• Skip to primary navigation

 Single Inheritance in Java

-In this type of inheritance, there are two classes present one is the parent class, and another one is the child class.
-Here child class inherits the properties of the parent class into the child class.
-By this, we can reuse the existing code and add new features in the child class.
+In this type of inheritance, there are two classes present: one is the parent class, and another one is the child class.
+Here, the child class inherits the properties of the parent class into the child class.
+We can reuse the existing code and add new features in the child class.

 Single Inheritance